 112,657 sq. ft.

-Richard L. Bowen + Associates' design of The Robert R. Hardesty Building integrates the building into the fabric of the surrounding community with an inviting curved granite wall and rotunda entry expressing the FBI’s purpose and identity, while being accessible to the public as well as creating an internal design that results in efficient, effective state-of-the-art workplace.
-The design will create a focus at a critical intersection of the Park South area of Springfield, connecting two areas of office buildings with an attractive, distinctive design.
+Richard L. Bowen + Associates' design of The Robert R. Hardesty Building integrates the building into the fabric of the surrounding community with an inviting curved granite wall and rotunda entry expressing the FBI’s purpose and identity, while being accessible to the public.
+In addition, we created an internal design that results in an efficient, effective state-of-the-art workplace.
+This building creates a focus at a critical intersection of the Park South area of Springfield, connecting two areas of office buildings with an attractive, distinctive design.

-The position of the building with its large bay elements conveys the concept that the building encourages a variety of vistas to all parts of the business park.
+The position of the building with its large bay elements conveys a variety of vistas to all parts of the business park.
 Views of the adjacent buildings, man-made lakes, green spaces, and the newly constructed office buildings play a major role in expressing the growth concept in this part of Springfield, Illinois.

-Placement of the garage under the building keeps, it secure, and covered, also allowing the building to enjoy a dignified, monumental presence on the site since the garage remains virtually invisible.
-The visitor parking is place prominently, yet separately away from the secured parking lot in front of the primary entrance in a dual configuration around the landscape.
+Placement of the garage under the building keeps it secure and covered, as well as allowing the building to enjoy a dignified, monumental presence on the site, since the garage remains virtually invisible.
+The visitor parking is in a prominent place, yet separate from the secured parking lot in front of the primary entrance in a dual configuration around the landscape.